testndev/web-tests-bad-practices/slides.md

 # Intro

 We will present some bad practices (and other pitfalls to avoid) while designing and implementing your tests with Cypress or Playwright.

+We have selected 10 bad practices (of courses many more exists), with code examples, using Cypress or Playwright.
+Some are executable.

 Some points will be specific to these frameworks, others will be common to any testing framework.